TheReal4m4d3u5/kanbanBoard/README.md

 ## Description

-This project is to create a weather app that sends weather data to a client server and displays the current weather and the five day forcast
+This project created a full stack Kanban board with Auth

 ## Table of Contents